GLOBAL MARKETS-Europe shares follow Asia higher on China growth relief

 By Nigel Stephenson

-LONDON, Jan 20 Shares in Europe and Asia rose on Tuesday and the dollar strengthened against the yen after China said its economy had not slowed as much as many in markets had feared.
+LONDON, Jan 20 Shares in Europe and Asia rose on Tuesday and the dollar strengthened after China said its economy had not slowed as much as many in markets had feared.

 However, the International Monetary Fund cut its forecast for global growth in 2015 by three-tenths of a percent to 3.5 percent and called on governments and central banks to pursue accommodative monetary policies and reforms.

-Oil prices steadied after an initial dip on prospects of weaker demand in China, the world's second largest economy.
-But rising hopes for more stimulus from the European Central Bank later this week helped lift stocks around the world.
+Oil prices fell further, hit by the prospects of weaker demand in China, the world's second largest economy.
+But lower oil and rising hopes for more stimulus from the European Central Bank later this week helped lift stocks around the world.

-China's economy grew 7.4 percent in 2014, just missing official forecasts of 7.5 percent, its slowest growth in 24 years.
+China grew 7.4 percent in 2014, just missing official forecasts of 7.5 percent, and its slowest growth in 24 years.
 But fourth-quarter expansion held steady at 7.3 percent, down on the previous three months but marginally better than expected.

 A slew of Chinese data, which also showed factory output and retail sales beating forecasts in December, lifted Asian shares.

 The Shanghai Composite index rose 1.85 percent and the CSI300 closed up 1.22 percent.
 Japan's Nikkei 225 index saw its biggest one-day gain in a month, ending up 2.1 percent.
-MSCI's main index for Asian shares, excluding Japan,, was up 0.3 percent.
+MSCI's main index for Asian shares, excluding Japan <.MIAPJ0000PUS. was up 0.3 percent.

-European shares rose, also boosted by expectations the ECB would launch as soon as Thursday a programme of money-printing through purchases of government bonds in a bid to fight off deflation and kickstart growth.
+European shares opened higher, also boosted by expectations the ECB will launch as soon as Thursday a programme of money-printing through purchases of government bonds in a bid to fight off deflation and kick-start growth.

-"I don't think Draghi will disappoint on Thursday.
-The central bank's credibility is at stake, and this will be a crucial moment for the ECB," said Alain Bokobza, head of strategy, global asset allocation at Societe Generale.

-The pan-European FTSEurofirst 300 index was up 0.67 percent at a seven-year high.
+The pan-European FTSEurofirst 300 index was up 0.6 percent at a fresh seven-year high.

-The dollar rose against the safe-haven yen and was last up 0.7 percent at 118.42 yen, and the euro was all but flat on the day at $1.1611.
+The dollar rose against the safe-haven yen and was last up 0.6 percent at 118.19 yen, and the euro was down a fifth of a percent at $1.1580.
 In anticipation of looser ECB policy, the euro hit an 11-year low of $1.1459 on Friday.

 Ahead of the ECB meeting, yields on euro zone government bonds have touched a series of record lows.
 Most yields held near those lows on Tuesday, with the market awaiting a sale of 10-year Spanish debt via syndication.

-Brent crude oil traded flat, recovering from earlier falls, and was last at $48.86 a barrel.
+Brent crude oil slipped again and was last down 0.6 percent at $48.53 a barrel.
 The benchmark price has lost some 60 percent since June.

 Concerns about global economic growth kept gold near a four-month high.
-Spot gold was last at $1,291.60 an ounce, pulling back from $1,294.18, its highest since late August.
-(Additional reporting by Wayne Cole in Sydney, Blaise Robinson in Paris and Marius Zaharia in London; Editing by Raissa Kasolowsky)
+Spot gold was last at $1,279.10 an ounce, close to Friday's peak of $1,281.50, which was its highest since September.
+(Additonal reporting by Wayne Cole in Sydney, Blauise Robinson in Paris and Marius Zaharia in London; Editing by Mark Heinrich)

 * Holloway Lodging Corporation reports significant growth in q1 2017 results and declares quarterly dividend